lwu1822/SassySwiftiesFrontend/songlist.md

             const song = document.createElement("td");
               song.innerHTML = row.id+1 + ". " + row.song;  // add fetched data to innerHTML

-            // td for haha cell with onclick actions const like = document.createElement("td");
+            // td for like cell with onclick actions const like = document.createElement("td");
               const like_but = document.createElement('button');
               like_but.id = LIKES+row.id   // establishes a HAHA JS id for cell